a-reda/powerenjoy-se2/CID/Code_Inspection_document.md

 \input{CID/coverpage.tex}

-### __Content__
+#### __Content__

-#### 1. Introduction
+######  1. Introduction

-#### 2. Assigned class
+######  2. Assigned class

-#### 3. Functional role of class
+######  3. Functional role of class

-#### 4. Code inspection checklist
+######  4. Code inspection checklist

   1. Naming Conventions
   2. Indention
   3. Braces
   4. File Organization
   5. Wrapping Lines
   6. Comments
   7. Java Source Files
   8. Package and Import Statements
   9. Class and Interface Declarations
   10. Initialization and Declarations
   11. Method Calls
   12. Arrays
   13. Object Comparison
   14. Output Format
   15. Computation, Comparisons and Assignments
   16. Exceptions
   17. Flow of Control
   18. Files

-#### 5. Effort spent
+######  5. Effort spent

+\pagebreak

 ### 1. Introduction

 Code inspection is the most formal review type.
 It is led by the trained moderators.
 During inspection the documents are prepared and checked thoroughly by the reviewers before the meeting.
 It involves peers to examine the product.
 A separate preparation is carried out during which the product is examined and the defects are found.

-The main goal of ode inspection is to have an efficient and readable code.
+The main goal of the code inspection is to have an efficient and readable code.
 This improves the maintainability of the code.
 It also increases the code-reuse.

 ### 2. Assigned Class